Somaliland Declaration of Independence: Somaliland peace process

-Signing of Declaration of Independence
+Signing of the declaration

-The signing of the Somaliland Declaration of Independence occurred on the May 5th resolution of the Burao grand conference.
-At the second national meeting on May 18, the SNM Central Committee, with the support of a meeting of elders representing the major clans in the northern regions, declared the restoration of the Republic of Somaliland in the territory of the former short-lived independent State of Somaliland and formed a government for the self-declared Country.
+The signing of the Somaliland Declaration of Independence occurred on 5 May resolution of the Burao grand conference.
+At the second national meeting on 18 May, the SNM Central Committee, with the support of a meeting of elders representing the major clans in Somaliland, declared the restoration of the Republic of Somaliland in the country short-lived independent Government of Somaliland and formed a government for the sovereign country.